How to Make a Barcode in 3 Steps + Free Barcode Generator

 There are three simple ways to make barcodes for your products.
 They include:

-- Online barcode generators: Some websites will translate your product codes into a barcode that you can download and save for future use.
+- Online barcode generators: Some websites will translate your product codes into a barcode you can download and save for future use.
 Our free barcode generator is also an example.

 3. Print Your Barcode Labels